Mojang/ore-ui/react-facet/docs/api/equality-checks.md

 console.log(equalityCheck({ name: 'Steve', height: 2 })) // true
 ```

-## `shallowObjectArrayEqualityCheck`
+## `shallowObjectArrayEqualityCheck` and `nullableShallowObjectArrayEqualityCheck`

-Does a shallow object equality check for each element in an array
+Does a shallow object equality check for each element in an array.

+There is also a variant that supports "nullable values" (`undefined` and `null`).

 ```tsx
 import { shallowObjectArrayEqualityCheck } from '@react-facet/equality-checks'